-To monitor and promote excellence in clinical training, support for junior medical staff, appropriate educational and learning experiences and effective supervision through accreditation of health services and the Intern Training Program, Intern posts and PGY2/3 terms to ensure the highest standards of patient safety and medical care.
+To promote excellence in clinical training, appropriate educational and learning experiences and effective supervision through accreditation of health services and Intern and PGY2/3 terms to ensure the highest standards of patient safety and medical care.

 The PMCT Accreditation Committee reports to the PMCT Board